spectrochempy/spectrochempy/docs/gettingstarted/install/install_adds.rst

 ----------------------

 When installing the |scpy| package, the data and examples used in documentation and for testing are not provided.
-If you want to try the documentation examples you need to install them separately using:
+If you want to try the documentation examples, you need to install them separately using:

 .. sourcecode:: bash